nolanlawson/dotjs-2016/readme.md

 ???

-So in a sense, this is the new context for Progressive Web Apps (PWAs).
+So in a sense, this is where Progressive Web Apps (or PWAs) come in.
 In the same way that HTML5 was a response to the challenges presented by Flash and Silverlight, PWAs are a response to native mobile apps.

 --